sazhu809/Crowdfunding_ETL/README.md

 For this section, we completed option one to complete the tasks.
 Code for "Create the Crowdfunding Database" can be found in the link below https://github.com/sazhu809/Project2_Crowdfunding_ETL/blob/main/Project_files/ETL_Mini_Project_Starter_MGutieruiz_YZhu.ipynb

-Option 1, complete the following steps:
+Task four: Option 1, complete the following steps:

 1.Import the contacts.xlsx file into a DataFrame.